 - Keywords expansion: From ranking for 0 keywords to over 2,000 keywords

-This experience made me realize that there are still plenty of opportunities in the SEPRs to grab, and you can still win by sticking to the basics, even with limited resources.
+This experience made me realize that there are still plenty of opportunities in the SEPRs.
+All you have to do is stick to the basics, even with limited resources